chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 We currently support implicit transactional evaluation.
 The transaction is created before ChiselStrike starts evaluating your endpoint and is automatically committed after your endpoint ends and we generate the HTTP response.
-In case your endpoint returns a stream, any database-related operation done within stream generation code will happen outside of the transaction and can result in a crash.
+In case your endpoint returns a stream, any database-related operation done within stream-generation code will happen outside of the transaction and can result in a crash.

-If your code crashes or explicitly throws exception that is not caught, ChiselStrike rollbacks the transaction automatically.
+If your code crashes or explicitly throws an exception that is not caught, ChiselStrike rolls back the transaction automatically.

 Explicit user-controlled transactions are coming soon.